ViViD-Team/OUTLINE_CLI/README.md

     - Output "You are not currently editing a plugin!"
 - Node with the same ID already exists
     - Output "Node with the same ID already exists in this plugin!"

+### opc remove widget *widgetName*
+Removes a widget from the plugin.
+The provided name is to be treated as the ID.

+- Deletes ./*widgetName*/
+- The widget is removed from plugin.json > widgets

+Outputs "Deleted widget *widgetName*".

+#### Possible errors
+- Not currently inside a plugin
+- plugin.json entry is missing
+- Source folder is not found

+### opc remove node *nodeName*
+Removes a node from the plugin.
+The provided name is to be treated as the ID.

+- Deletes *nodeName*.js
+- The node is removed from plugin.json > nodes

+Outputs "Deleted node *nodeName*".

+#### Possible errors
+- Not currently inside a plugin
+- plugin.json entry is missing
+- Source file is not found

 ### opc bundle